 It’s more like…are you ready to leverage some football?
-With this week’s Super Bowl, we are reminded of the incredible popularity and marketability of the NFL.
+With this season kicking off in a few weeks, we are reminded of the incredible popularity and marketability of the NFL.

 While much has been discussed recently regarding NFL viewership and attendance declines, the league still reigns king when it comes to attracting fans.
-This season, NFL games are averaging 12 million to 26 million viewers per game and weekly attendance ranged between 54,000 fans to 93,000 fans.
+Last season, NFL games were averaging 12 million to 26 million viewers per game and weekly attendance ranged between 54,000 fans to 93,000 fans.
 In the U.S., nothing rivals football.

 Isaac Newton once said, “If I have seen further, it is by standing on the shoulders of giants.”
 In the world of American professional sports, the NFL is the ultimate giant.
 Its prowess is a Goliath opportunity, if you are willing to get creative.

 Clubs need to take a cue from DraftKings and FanDuel.
 This past fall, from August 1 through September 16 alone—the beginning of the NFL season—these daily fantasy sites spent over $100 million on television and online advertising because they realize that where the NFL is, the eyes are.
 Clubs must realize the same.
 Rather than competing with the popularity of the NFL (the PGA TOUR is changing its tournament schedule to dodge the NFL), clubs need to market their opportunities around football and the craze of fantasy.

 What might this look like?

 First of all, there are 2 very important prerequisites…good Wi-Fi and lots of available electrical outlets.
 OK, you can proceed.